Exploring new physics contributions to $CP$ violation in $\tau^- \to K^-\pi^0\nu_{\tau} $: Introduction

-Turning now to the decay mode $\tau\to K\pi\nu_\tau$, an estimation of the direct CP asymmetry in the decay rate of this process within SM framework showed that the calculated asymmetry is negligibly small of order $10^{-12}$ \cite{Delepine:2005tw}.
+An estimation of the direct CPV in $\tau^- \to K^- \pi^0\nu_{\tau} $, within SM framework showed that the calculated asymmetry is negligibly small of order $10^{-12}$ \cite{Delepine:2005tw}.
 This result motivated further studies of CP violation in this decay mode within the framework of supersymmetric extension of the SM \cite{Delepine:2006fv,Delepine:2007qg}.
 In minimal supersymmetric extension of the SM with $R$ parity conservation, direct CP asymmetry of order $O(10^{-7})$ can be generated through the interference between the vector and tensor interactions \cite{Delepine:2006fv}.
 On the other hand, within supersymmetric extensions of SM with allowed R parity violating terms, no direct CP asymmetry in the decay rate can be generated at tree-level due to the absence of tensor interactions \cite{Delepine:2007qg}.
-In Refs.\cite{Kuhn:1996dv,Choi:1998yx,Kimura:2009pm}, it was pointed out that CP violation in $\tau^-\to K^-\pi^0\nu_\tau$ can arise in multi Higgs models with complex couplings in the quark sector due to the interference of the vector and scalar quark currents.
+In Refs.\cite{Kuhn:1996dv,Choi:1998yx,Kimura:2014wsa}, it was pointed out that CP violation in $\tau^-\to K^-\pi^0\nu_\tau$ can arise in multi Higgs models with complex couplings in the quark sector due to the interference of the vector and scalar quark currents.